niplav/site/successionism.md

 Hanson???
 Others???
 Distinguish soft successionism ("merge") vs. hard successionism?-->

-[^exo]: The term is an [exonym](https://en.wikipedia.org/wiki/Exonym), since people usually described as successionists often present this perspective as the default one.
+[^exo]: The term is an [exonym](https://en.wikipedia.org/wiki/Exonym), since people usually described as successionists often present this perspective as the default one.<!--TODO: I think it was coined by Andrew Critch?-->

 The standard retort to successionism is that *even if we try to deliberately create successors, they may not be __good__ or __valuable__